2008 EAFF Women's Football Championship

-The Second EAFF Women's Football Championship was a football competition held from February 18 to February 24, 2008 in Chongqing, China.
+The Second EAFF Women's Football Championship was a football competition held from 18 to 24 February 2008 in Chongqing, China.
 Japan won the second edition by beating its opponents to finish first, DPR Korea finished second.
-The winner of the tournament received 50,000 US Dollars, the runner up 30,000, the third placed team 20,000 and the fourth placed team 15,000.
+The winner of the tournament received 50,000 US dollars, the runner up $30,000, the third-placed team $20,000 and the fourth-placed team $15,000.